 Watch out for technology

-It's no coincidence that the new technology is playing a big role in weakening the TV networks.
-Game-changing technology is one of the biggest risks that a company can face, and that risk isn't limited to high-tech businesses.
-Even a low-tech business like storage can be affected.
+It's no coincidence that new technology is playing a big role in weakening the TV networks.
+Game-changing technology is one of the biggest risks that a company can face.

-So when looking at beaten-down blue chips, be particularly aware of the technological threats to the business.
-The Internet isn't cutting-edge technology anymore, but it's only becoming apparent now how it's gradually eroding the moats of many businesses.
+So when looking at stocks, be particularly aware of technological threats to the business.

 The Foolish bottom line

-That said, this doesn't mean that you should never buy any company whose moat has weakened.
+This doesn't mean that you should never buy any company whose moat has weakened.
 Even from an eroding competitive position, some blue chips can generate cash for decades.
-But make sure that the price you pay is cheap even considering the impoverished prospects of the business.
+Just make sure that the price you pay is cheap, even considering the impoverished prospects of the business.

 If you are looking to take advantage of the market decline, our Motley Fool Inside Value team spends a lot of time thinking about moats, and we've identified many excellent stocks that look exceptionally cheap today.
-You can read about them for free by clicking here for a 30-day free trial.
+You can read about them for 30 days for free by clicking here.

 This article was originally published May 22, 2009.
 It has been updated.

 Fool contributor Richard Gibbons is looking to buy a swamp monster to put in his moat.
-He owns shares of Google and Microsoft.
-Charles Schwab and Interactive Brokers Group are Motley Fool Stock Advisor selections.
-Google is a Rule Breakers pick.
-Microsoft is an Inside Value selection.
-Motley Fool Options recommended buying a diagonal call on Microsoft.
+He doesn't own shares of any company mentioned.
+Interactive Brokers, Nucor, and Charles Schwab are Motley Fool Stock Advisor recommendations.
 The Fool's disclosure policy wants to be an Alt-A mortgage when it grows up.